rcgsheffield/sheffield_hpc/stanage/software/apps/netlogo.rst

 .. include:: /referenceinfo/imports/scheduler/SLURM/common_commands/srun_start_interactive_session_import.rst

-To use |softwarename| interactively you must use the netlogo-gui.sh start script.
-To do so, run the following commands and the GUI will open:
+To use |softwarename| interactively you must use the netlogo-headless.sh start script.
+To do so, run the following commands :

 .. code-block:: console